samuelgzlz/UnityScripts/README.md

 Scripts I created for tools I found myself needing inside Unity.

-Will update each time a new script is added.
+Will update this list each time a new script is added.

 ##Scripts